 Protecting its lands from illegal trespass and abuse is the primary goal of Afognak’s Land Use Permit System.
 Afognak Island is a focal point of security operations due to the high level of public interest generated by the island’s natural attractions for hunting, fishing and passive recreation.
 Afognak’s security officers are responsible for enforcing the land use policies of Afognak, NOK, and ONC, while working in cooperation with government authorities.

-All members of the general public who plan to access Afognak Native Corporation, Natives of Kodiak or Ouzinkie Native Corporation permit area lands, as depicted on the map in the Land Use Regulations Brochure, must acquire a land use permit.”
+All members of the general public who plan to access Afognak Native Corporation, Natives of Kodiak or Ouzinkie Native Corporation permit area lands, as depicted on the map in the Land Use Rules Brochure, must acquire a land use permit.”

-Big Game Guides and all other commerical operations, in addition to complying to AS 08.54.750 must provide Afognak Native Corporation a Certificate of Insurance, with the land owner’s land that will be accessed within the Joint Land Use area, listed as an additional insured in order to access.
+Big Game Guides and all other commercial operations, in addition to complying to AS 08.54.750 must provide Afognak Native Corporation a Certificate of Insurance, with the land owner’s land that will be accessed within the Joint Land Use area, listed as an additional insured in order to access.

 Complete a Permit Application (NOTE: This form will open a new window.)